thierrymoudiki/thierrymoudiki.github.io/_posts/2025-02-03-martingale-esgtoolkit.md

 ## Introduction

 A fundamental utility in financial econometrics and stochastic processes is the **martingale property**, which implies that the best approximation of the future value of a time series or stochastic process, based on its historical values, is its present value.
 This property is critical in the efficient market hypothesis, risk-neutral pricing models.
-Testing whether a given time series satisfies the martingale hypothesis involves examining whether past values significantly predict future changes.
+Testing whether a given time series satisfies the martingale hypothesis involves examining whether past values significantly predict expected future changes.
 This blog post outlines a formalized statistical test implemented in the [esgtoolkit](https://github.com/techtonique/esgtoolkit) package, and leveraging multiple linear regression, F-statistics, and residual diagnostics to determine whether a time series follows a martingale process.

 ## Martingale Hypothesis Test